MMGCard/LRMisconceptation/README.md

 ## Misconceptations on Using Linear Regression

 "The scatter plots of <b><i>y ~ x<sub>i</sub></i></b> don't look linear to me.
 Let's use then Random Forest or Neural Network since LInear Regression wouldn't be applicable here".
-Reality is that Linear Regression still is the workhorse of Machine Learning despite several misconceptations regarding its applicability.
+Reality is that Linear Regression still is the workhorse of Machine Learning and there are several misconceptations regarding its applicability.

 ## What Should be <i>Linear</i> in <i>Linear</i> Regressions?